mantidproject/documents/Design/EmbeddedInstrumentInfoNexus.md

 1. check if XXX\_IDF\_Corrections.xml exist, if yes, then check if date of file is between any of the valid-from/valid-to dates.
 If the answer is no, continue with step 3, otherwise continue with step 2
 2. Load IDF specified with "filename".
 Stop here, i.e. don't continue with step 3
 3. Load embedded IDF

+One option for implementing this is to update the LoadIDFFromNexus algorithm, and update the LoadEventNexus and LoadISISNexus documentation to link to the LoadIDFFromNexus documentation.